ShaneCupid/ShaneCupid/README.md

 <h1 align="center">✨ Peace, Friends!
-I'm Shane,a student of this recursive simulation we call "Life" .
+I'm Shane Cupid, a student of this recursive simulation we call "Life" .
 We are in a Technological Renaissance 🛸</h1>
 <h3 align="center">Embarking on a Journey into AI and ML 🌱🌍</h3>

 <h3 align="left">📚 What I'm Reading:</h3>